 . . . there may be a benefit which can help you pay for these expenses.

 Four Pillars Law Firm educates veterans and their loved ones about how to obtain financial assistance from the Department of Veterans Affairs to defray the costs associated with recurring medical expenses and long term care and to receive the veterans benefits you deserve.
 The most important benefit we regularly encounter is the Improved Pension “Aid & Attendance” benefit available to veterans or surviving spouses of veterans.
 The Aid & Attendance benefit is a special monthly pension for veterans suffering from non-service connected disabilities; the benefit is particularly beneficial for qualifying individuals who require caregiver assistance at home or are residents of a long term care facility.

-*All figures provided above are valid as of December 1, 2014, and are subject to change.
+*All figures are valid as of December 2019, and are subject to change.